Indian School, Al Wadi Al Kabir

-Indian School Al Wadi Al Kabir (ISWK), established in 1978, is located in the city of Muscat, Oman.
-The school was founded by Founded in 1941 as a Gujarati Medium School for the children of the members of the business community.
-Mr. Lobo was principal of the school since 1990 to spring 2008.
-Later there was another principal Mr.P.N.Ashok who resigned in 2012.
-The present principal is Mr. D. Nageswar Rao.
+'Indian School Al Wadi Al Kabir (ISWK) was founded in 1941 as a Gujarati Medium School for the children of the business community members and was called Seth Khimji Ramdas Arya Kelavani Mandal Muttrah School functioning from a building in close proximity to Muttrah souq till 1989 when it was shifted a temporary location in Darsait and finally to Al Wadi Al Kabir.
+Mr. Leo Lobo was the school's principal from 1991 to spring 2008.
+Mr. P.N.
+Ashok succeeded him as the principal until his resignation in 2012.
+The current principal of ISWK is Mr. DN Rao.

 History and background

-The school was welcomed its first set of students on 2 July 1978.
-The school celebrated its Golden Jubilee (50 years) on 1 November 1991.
-Though originally a Gujarati medium school, in June 1987 the school decided to convert the medium of instruction to English.
+Though originally a Gujarati medium school, the school converted to English as the primary medium of instruction.

-Prior to 1993 it was situated at different locations and the growing demand for admission began to strain facilities.
-It was therefore, decided to shift the school to a larger building that would offer better facilities in terms of a large playground, spacious classrooms, laboratories, a hall and adequate administrative space.
+Before 1993 it was situated at different locations and the growing demand for admission began to strain facilities.
+It was, therefore, decided to shift the school to a larger building that would offer better facilities in terms of a large playground, spacious classrooms, laboratories, a hall, and adequate administrative space.

 In 1992, it was upgraded to secondary level.
 An application for a composite affiliation was made in the academic year 1992–93.
-The rented premises of the school and its future plans for a school building were inspected in November 1992 and the school was granted composite affiliation until Grade X for 1993 (see CBSE letter reference number CBSE/Aff/91/61304, dated 22-12-1992).
+The rented premises of the school and its plans for a school building were inspected in November 1992 and the school was granted composite affiliation until Grade X for 1993 (see CBSE letter reference number CBSE/Aff/91/61304, dated 22-12-1992).
 The first batch of Class X students appeared at the AISS Examination of the CBSE in March 1996.
 It was upgraded to Senior Secondary School in 1999 and the first batch of Class XII students appeared at the Board examination in 2001.

 The current school building was constructed in 1992–93 and occupied in the beginning of the following academic year.
 As it is located in an area called Al Wadi Al Kabir, Indian School Muttrah as it was called from 1987, was renamed Indian School Al Wadi Al Kabir as per the instructions of the Directorate of the Ministry of Education.
-This building has science laboratories, IT laboratories, a library, an art room, a music room, a multi-purpose hall with facilities for indoor games, and space for outdoor games.
+This building has science laboratories, IT laboratories, two libraries, an art room, a music room, a multi-purpose hall with facilities for indoor games, and space for outdoor games.